konetichandrakant/the-robot-driver/readme.md

 ## Configuration

 The application uses environment variables for configuration.
-Copy `.env.example` to `.env` and modify as needed:
+Modify the `.env` file as needed:

 ```bash
 # Application Settings